 No matter what day of the week it is, people go for drinks.

 For instance, it was Wednesday.
-This pub at Borough Market was so crowded, so people stood and drank outside.
+This pub at Borough Market was so crowded, that people stood and drank outside.
 Never seen anything like this in North America.

 Another pub and people drinking outside.